VandenBroeckAlex/Map-Game-Unity/docs/map_loading_process.md

 - [X] **Auto neighbore system**
   - Make an automated way to logically connect provinces that are next to each others.
-- [ ] **Link Province Selection to Color**
+- [X] **Link Province Selection to Color**
-  - Implement functionality that allows users to select a province, which will then be highlighted. using the color map and not hit box for every tile(province)
+  - Implement functionality that link color to a province id

 - [ ] **Province Editor Tool**
   - Develop a tool that allows users to create, edit, and manage provinces on the map.

+- [ ] **Change provice id plane mat on load**

-- [ ] **Graph for displacement and distance between provinces** -keep track of neighbore
+- [ ] **Graph for displacement and distance between provinces**
+  - keep track of neighboring provinces
-      -add distance
+  - add distance
 - [ ] **Save provinces data**

 - [ ] **prevent camera passing through terrain**